-Beta-Carotene is one of the most common carontenoids present in most leaves.
+Beta-Carotene is one of the most common carotenoids present in most leaves.
 Strongly absorbing blue and green light, it reflects yellow and red light from the sun, giving leaves their orange hue.

 Why Do Autumn Leaves Change Their Color?

 Some consider it to be the most incredible time of the year.
 Gorgeous colors vibrantly encoring the end of summer as the trees put themselves to bed for the long sleep of winter.
-The Great Smoky Mountains floods with thousands upon thousands of annual visitors all hoping to acheive a breath taking view of the beautiful renaissance of nature.
+The Great Smoky Mountains floods with thousands upon thousands of annual visitors all hoping to achieve a breathtaking view of the beautiful renaissance of nature.

 The Science Of It All

 It all starts with photosynthesis.
 Leaves typically produce their vivid hues of green from spring through summer into early fall through the constant creation of Chlorophyll.
 As we all learned in 5th grade science, Chlorophyll is the key component in a plant's ability to turn sunlight into glucose, which in turn feeds the trees.
 Many millions of these Chlorophyll cells saturate the leaves, ultimately making them appear green to the eye.